PX4/PX4-user_guide/en/config/actuators.md

   [Generally you should use the default actuator value](#actuator-roll-pitch-and-yaw-scaling).
 - `Trim`: An offset added to the actuator so that it is centered without input.
   This might be determined by trial and error.
-- (Advanced) `Slew Rate`: Minimum time allowed for the motor/servo signal to pass through the full output range, in seconds.
+- <a id="slew_rate"></a>(Advanced) `Slew Rate`: Limits the minimum time in which the motor/servo signal is allowed to pass through its full output range, in seconds.
   - The setting limits the rate of change of an actuator (if not specified then no rate limit is applied).
-    It is intended for actuators that may be damaged if they move too fast — such as the tilting actuators on a tiltrotor VTOL vehicle.
+    It is intended for actuators that may be damaged or cause flight disturbance if they move too fast — such as the tilting actuators on a tiltrotor VTOL vehicle, or fast moving flaps, respectively.
   - For example, a setting of 2.0 means that the motor/servo will not be commanded to move from 0 to 1 at a rate that completes the operation in less than 2 seconds (in case of reversible motors, the range is -1 to 1).
 - (Advanced) `Flap Scale`: How much this actuator is deflected at the "full flaps configuration" [0, 1] (see [Flap Scale and Spoiler Scale Configuration](#flap-scale-and-spoiler-scale-configuration) below).
   Can be used to configure aerodynamic surface as flap or to compensate for generated torque through main flaps.